hiromoo/aisp_protocol/README_en.md

 ## 🛠 How to Generate an App from an AISP Definition

-You can use the AISP definition files (e.g., `examples/todo_app.json`) included in this repository to generate HTML/JS apps.
+You can use the AISP definition files (e.g., `examples/todo_app.json`) included in this repository to generate HTML/JS, React, or Flutter apps, as well as backend APIs.

 ### Step 1: Review the AISP JSON definition